Accessibility

 The counter height at the front desk is 90cm.
 The higher part of the front counter (as seen in the photo) is 1.15m high.

 Reception desk with two people working, surrounded by brochures, a digital screen displaying information, and forest-themed wallpaper.
-Several pamphlets and a 'Protect Sacred Country' poster are visible.
-Modern interior with bright lighting and standing menu board.
+The lower height of the front desk is 90cm.
+The higher section is 1.15m high.

 Interior of a store with wooden shelving and display tables featuring books, stuffed animals, and artwork.
 The decor includes tree-like structures and wall-mounted art and postcards.
+Wildlife Wonders gift shop view from the front entrance.

 Wildlife Wonders gift shop view from the front entrance.